Why don't my "mailto:" links work?

 mailto:address@example.com

-This has nothing to do with your Web site or our servers.
-A "mailto:" link simply tells the visitor's computer to open the default e-mail program on their computer, then fills in the "To:" line with the address you specify.
-If the visitor doesn't have a default e-mail program set up, then the link won't do anything.
-Although most people have a default e-mail program configured, we estimate that about 5% do not.
+This has nothing to do with your website or our servers.
+A mailto: link simply tells the visitor’s web browser to open the email program on their computer, then fill in the “To:” line with the address in the link.
+If the visitor has no mail program set up on that computer, nothing happens.